 Mrs Gillian Coote – Primary Deputy Principal

-In Primary, we educate students with our eyes on both the present and the future.
-We want a student to graduate Year 12 understanding the importance of being wise and brave, a leader and a helper, respectful, a team player and a lifelong learner.
-The journey to become that person begins from the early years and our teachers are there to guide them every step of the way.
+In Primary, we educate students with a focus on both the present and the future.
+We aim for students to graduate Year 12 with an understanding of the importance of being wise and brave, leaders and helpers, respectful, team players, and lifelong learners.
+The journey to becoming this person begins in the early years, and our teachers are there to guide them every step of the way.

 English

-In English, we encourage students to become enthusiastic, engaged and confident learners.
-We want our students to develop a positive attitude towards communication and express their ideas in a clear and personalised manner.
-Our God is a personal God, who connects His love and grace through words and actions.
-Through our English Curriculum, we strive to teach the students how critical their reading, writing, speaking and listening skills are now and in their futures.
+In English, we encourage students to become enthusiastic, engaged, and confident learners.
+We aim to help our students develop a positive attitude towards communication and express their ideas clearly and in a personalised manner.
+Our God is a personal God, who demonstrates His love and grace through words and actions.
+Through our English curriculum, we strive to teach students how essential their reading, writing, speaking, and listening skills are, both now and in their futures.

 English as an Additional Language or Dialect (EAL/D)

-EAL/D support aims to develop academic vocabulary in small groups and within classes.
-Activities focus on sentence construction, grammar skills and editing through small group reading sessions and intentional group interactions.
-In class, student needs are identified, and appropriate support and materials are developed to help all students succeed.
+EAL/D support focuses on developing academic vocabulary through small group activities and in-class learning.
+Activities target sentence construction, grammar skills, and editing, with a particular emphasis on small group reading sessions and intentional group interactions.
+In class, student needs are identified, and appropriate support and materials are provided to help every student succeed.

 Mathematics